akhikhl/gretty/README.md

 "logFileName" defines log file name (without path).
 See more information in chapter [Logging](#logging).

 "logDir" defines directory, where log file is created.
 See more information in chapter [Logging](#logging).

+"integrationTestTask" defines name of existing gradle task, which gretty "encloses" with jetty start/stop.
+See more information in chapter [Integration tests support](#integration-tests-support).

+"integrationTestStatusPort" defines TCP-port used by gretty-plugin to communicate between jettyBeforeIntegrationTest/jettyAfterIntegrationTest tasks and jetty process.
+Default value is 9901.
+See more information in chapter [Integration tests support](#integration-tests-support).

 ## WAR Overlays